BetterCallKowalski/TestYandexTranslateApi/README.md

 Welcome!

-This is my first project on GitHub - example test suite for Yandex Translate API(Python, PyTest) with Continuous Integration(Travis-CI).
+This is my first project on GitHub - example test suite for Yandex Translate API with Continuous Integration (Python, PyTest, Travis-CI).

 HOW TO USE